 - [email protected]

-Robin M. Maher’s experience includes direct representation of state and federally death-sentenced prisoners; extensive training of judges and defense lawyers; legal reform efforts and systemic litigation to secure necessary resources for the defense function; expert witness testimony; and recruitment of pro bono lawyers from civil law firms.
-For thirteen years she was the Director of the American Bar Association Death Penalty Representation Project where she led the effort the resulted in the 2003 ABA Guidelines for the Appointment and Performance of Defense Counsel in Death Penalty Cases.
-She is a frequent author and speaker on the death penalty and the importance of ensuring high quality legal representation for all those facing a possible death sentence.
+Robin M. Maher’s experience includes representation of state and federally death-sentenced prisoners; training of judges and defense lawyers; legal reform efforts and systemic litigation to secure necessary resources for the defense function; expert witness testimony; and recruitment of pro bono lawyers from civil law firms.
+For 13 years she was the Director of the American Bar Association (ABA) Death Penalty Representation Project where she led the effort the resulted in the 2003 ABA Guidelines for the Appointment and Performance of Defense Counsel in Death Penalty Cases, now the national standard of care.
+She is a frequent author and speaker on the death penalty, the ethical and professional responsibilities of defense counsel, and the importance of ensuring high-quality legal representation for all those facing a possible death sentence.

 BA, University of Iowa; JD, University of Minnesota Law School